leadedge/ofxWinDialog/README.md

 		hwndDialog = dialog->Open("Settings");

 The Close() function sends a "WM_DESTROY" message to the callback function, where the dialog handle can be set to NULL.

+### Windows example

+The 'example-windows' folder contains a complete Visual Stuidio 2022 solution with a Win32 application that shows how to use ofxWinDialog independently of Openframeworks.
+The principle is the same for any windowed application.
+Refer to the readme file in the example folder for details.

 ### SpoutMessageBox